-The Company has adopted a stock option plan that allows for the granting of stock options to Directors, Officers, employees and certain consultants of the Company for up to 10% of the Company's issued and outstanding common shares.
+The Company has adopted an omnibus share incentive plan plan that allows for the granting of stock options to Directors, Officers, employees and certain consultants of the Company for up to 10% of the Company's issued and outstanding common shares.
 Stock options granted under the plan may be subject to vesting provisions as determined by the Board of Directors.